METC Mission & History

 The annual METC conference is the largest EdTech Conference in Missouri, and one of the largest educational technology conferences in the nation with over 2,000 attendees.
 During the conference, international and national experts share the latest in technology trends, local educational leaders share best practices for implementing technology in the classroom and educators get a unique opportunity to collaborate.

 Any certified or preservice educator is welcome to join our collaborative community.
-View some of our the METCpd we have offered and continue to offer through traditional and virtual learning opportunities on our EdPlus Flickr Page.
+View some of our the METCpd we have offered and continue to offer through traditional and virtual learning opportunities.